How to avoid travel bulge syndrome

 If you’re into walking and trekking

 A trekking holiday is one of the greatest ways to explore a new country and experience the culture up-close.
-Walking trips allow you to connect with a destination at the same time as achieving a physical challenge.
+Walking holidays allow you to connect with a destination at the same time as achieving a physical challenge.
 Depending on the trek that you choose, you will have a good goal to work towards before your trip.
 And of course, when you’re on your feet all day walking, you get to enjoy the local cuisine guilt-free in the evening (because let’s be honest, the only reason we exercise is to work off the red wine, right?).

 The Inca Trail